Updated July 15, 2023

 The screenshot of the audit report from Apple Inc.’s annual report for 2019.

-So, it can be seen that an auditor issues an audit report after conducting a thorough evaluation of the books of accounts and the financial statements of a company.
+So, it can be seen that an auditor issues an audit report after a thorough evaluation of the books of accounts and a company’s financial statements.
 The audit report contains their findings and opinion regarding the correctness and completeness of the financial reporting.
 Therefore, the content of an audit report provides an independent view of a company’s financial statements.

 This is a guide to Audit Report Contents.
 Here we also discuss the introduction and contents of an audit report along with an example.
 You may also have a look at the following articles to learn more –